Assessing the potential impact of environmental land management schemes on emergent infection disease risks: Discussion

 \section{Discussion}

-In this paper we have quantified the effect of subsidy for new plantation of woodland on the risk of disease transmission between cattle and wild deer populations, in terms of the changes in the between-land parcel connections amongst cattle and deer.
-Our model accounts for potential land use change by adopting an agent-based model of land management decision-making in relation to the profitability of agricultural land types and the subsidy offered for their transformation into new woodland.
+In this paper we have quantified the effect of an economic incentive for new woodland planting on farmland, in terms of the enhanced risks of disease transmission between cattle and wild deer populations.
+We study potential changes in the between-land-parcel connections amongst cattle and deer.
+Our model accounts for potential land use change by adopting an agent-based model of land management decision-making in relation to the profitability of current agricultural land management and the subsidies offered for the transformation of currently-farmed patches into new broadleaved woodland.
 We then model a plausible distribution of wild deer in new woodland areas and their relation to existing cattle holdings.
-The adjacency relationship between deer and cattle populations provides us with an estimate of risk.
+The adjacency relationship between deer and cattle populations provides us with an estimate of disease transmission risk.

-In the area of study we find that the contact risk between cattle and deer increases between 26\% and 35\% depending on the level of subsidy provided (and therefore the amount of new woodland created).